Piyotato/HappyHourTechnicalScreen/README.md

 * Network (and multiplayer tests for games) can be automated as well if required.
 * Performance tests, e.g. frame rate, memory usage etc.
 * UI tests can be automated with frameworks like the [Unity UI Test Automation Framework](https://github.com/taphos/unity-uitest).

+## Q3: Backend Infrastructure
+My design for backend infrastructure depends on the budget, because a lot of components I will describe will be nice to have, but will also incur server costs or software license costs.
+Admittedly, I've only developed offline games so all my experience designing backend infrastructure is for local storage and data-driven game engines.

+1. Since this will be a match-3 online game, I will use a Model-View-Controller pattern, where the model and controller are server-side; the controller will be the client.
+To prevent cheating, we need to have verification for stage clearing.
+I suppose this can be achieved by keeping track of the random seeds used by the client and their moves; we can then have a server side verifier that simulates the game alongside the client to ensure that the client is not manipulating the game.
+2. Login system and authentication since data will be stored strictly server-side.
+We can probably have sign-in using email, Apple ID, Google, Facebook, etc, or our own platform if we have one.
+We can use [Firebase Authentication](https://firebase.google.com/docs/auth) for an easy out-of-the-box solution.
+Alternatively, we can implement our own login system using a simple database that stores `email`, `playerId`, and some hashed password.
+3. Storage for player progress - Simple data tables will probably suffice, but for flexibility, I would want to use [Cloud Firestore](https://firebase.google.com/docs/firestore) which supports more complex data formats (which could show up in a player progress save), such as JSON.
+Alternatively, we can just store the JSON files using Amazon S3, or even host the files locally.
+4. Leaderboards can be implemented as follows: Use a simple database (any SQL will do) to store scores; leaderboards can be retrieved with simple queries via `SELECT` and `ORDER BY` and `LIMIT`.
+Alternatively, if the number of score submissions get too large, we can have more efficient queries by making use of of a Min Heap of size `k` where we only keep track of the top `k` scores.

+The following diagram summarizes the flow of data between the client and server, and shows the systems involved at each stage.